Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 ### Proofs using a Proof System

-The second way you can prove that that `A ∧ B` implies `B ∧ A` in propositional logic is via its proof system.
+The second way you can prove that that `A ∧ B` entails `B ∧ A` in propositional logic is via its proof system.

 I'm not going to go over proof rules.
 I'm assuming that even if you've forgotten the specifics, you remember generally how they were used.
 Instead, I'll ask you to notice that we don't contend with `T` or `F` at all while using a proof system.
 This is because the end-game of a proof system is to cleverly pick rules that only let you assume something to denote `T` **or** to write something that must denote `T`.
 If you do this, you can magically know what your truth table looks like for every line where your assumptions are `T` (without ever writing the table out).